gvnlm/aquarium-monitor/README.md

   <img src="./docs/app.png"/>
 </p>

-The Arduino sends sensor readings to the backend server every ~4 minutes, where they are stored in MongoDB, and served to the frontend on request.
+The Arduino sends sensor readings to the backend server every ~4 minutes, where they are stored in Cosmos DB, and served to the frontend on request.

 <p align="center">
   <img src="./docs/data-flow-diagram.svg"/>